 The South Nahanni River is a Canadian Icon.
-Flowing through its namesake Nahanni National Park, a UNESCO World Heritage Site, the river plunges almost 100 meters over Majestic Virginia Falls before carving its way through 4 incredible canyons filled to the brim with adventure.
-Towering mountains surround you and canyon walls soar as you float through this incredible untouched landscape for 11 days.
-Enjoy the ride relaxing in a guided raft, meaning there is no experience necessary and your whole family (kids included!) are welcome to join.
+Flowing through its namesake Nahanni National Park, a UNESCO World Heritage Site, the river plunges almost 100 meters over majestic Virginia Falls before carving its way through 4 incredible canyons filled to the brim with adventure.
+Towering mountains surround you and canyon walls soar as you canoe through this incredible untouched landscape for 11 days.
+This trip is perfect for canoeists with intermediate paddling skills and previous camping experience.

-The Nahanni River and Nahanni National Park are Canadian Icons.
-Originally Created by Pierre Elliot Truedau in 1972, NNP and its sister park Nááts’įhch’oh now protect 35 000 km² of pure, pristine mountain wilderness, with the Nahanni River as its centerpiece.
-The Nahanni River flows through traditional Dene Territory of the Dehcho and Sahtu people, and we are grateful for their leadership in protecting this vast wilderness.
+Nahanni National Park was originally created by Pierre Elliot Trudeau in 1972, its sister park Nááts’įhch’oh now protect 35 000 km² of the Nahanni headwaters, a pure, pristine mountain wilderness.
+The Nahanni River flows through traditional Dene Territory of the Dehcho and Sahtu Regions, and we are grateful for the vision of the elders from these regions in protecting this vast wilderness area.

-Paddlers from all over the world consider this river to be their mecca.
+Paddlers from all over the world consider the Nahanni to be their mecca.
 It travels 375km through the park as it descends to the Liard River that connects to the Mackenzie River at Fort Simpson.
-Fort Simpson is the leaping-off point for the floatplane flight into NahʔĄ Dehé.
+Fort Simpson is the leaping-off point for the incredible floatplane flight into NahʔĄ Dehé (Virginia Falls) where the trip begins.
+There is one portage around Virginia Falls on a sturdy board-walk and of course it is downhill all the way!
+Our August Nahanni dates are designed to experience the amazing Aurora Borealis – on most clear nights, just after midnight, you will be dazzled by the dancing Aurora that paints the night-sky in slivers of red, purple, green and white.

 ||Arrive in Fort Simpson before noon, met by guides, lunch in Fort Simpson, debrief and gear selection prior to charter flight departure to Virginia Falls at 2pm.
 Stunning flight into the heart of the Mackenzie Mountains arriving at Virginia Falls, set up camp and overnight.
 Explore the stunning scenery around Virginia Falls on this scheduled layover day with an opportunity to hike to the summit of Sunblood Mountain and take in a spectacular view of Virginia Falls, Rabbit Kettle Valley and the South Nahanni Valley.
 Parks Canada Staff may offer an interpretive program discussing specific aspects of flora and fauna unique to Nahanni National Park.